 “Keep in mind that most mobile AC units create noise.” points out Walter Martin of Canada Furnace – http://bc.canadafurnace.ca/air-conditioners.
 It is a machine that generates airflow, and so, it’s certainly going to produce a certain level of noise in the room.
 So, if the noise level is a concern, then you will need to compare the decibel levels generated by various AC units.
 Some of the quietest models in the market reach up to 45 decibels in their highest settings.
 However, keep in mind that noise reduction will come at a higher price.

 If energy efficiency is also a concern, you should take note of the PAC’s energy efficiency ratio, abbreviated as EER.
 The EER lets you know how many BTUs are consumed for each power watt.
 So, simply, the higher the EER, the more energy efficient the unit is.
+You can also help your air conditioners efficiency with proper insulation in your home, tinting your windows and even using black-out curtains to keep the sun from beating down into you rhome.

 Where To Place It